Business Divorce Attorneys In San Luis Obispo, CA

 A divorce decree in California terminates a marriage legally.
-The decree contains the conditions of the divorce and is the result of the divorce proceedings.
+The decree contains the divorce conditions and results from the divorce proceedings.
 The court’s ultimate divorce decision is whether the parties settled out of court or went to trial.

 Divorce decrees often address the following:

 Because a divorce decree is a court order, both parties must comply with its provisions.
-But it doesn’t imply the rules are always followed.
+However, it does not imply that the rules are always followed.

 What Are the Other Enforcement Options?

 You may use other enforcement tactics depending on the offense.
 If a spouse refuses to pay spousal support, the affected spouse may seek income garnishment.
 The obligor’s company would deduct money from their paycheck and send it to their ex-spouse.
-Or, the parties might ask the court to levy their ex-account spouse.
+The parties might also ask the court to levy their ex-account spouse.
 Contact 805 Law Group to explore the best enforcement option for your circumstance.

-As many former litigants know, nothing is more irritating than settling only to have to go back to court because the other party broke the settlement agreement’s provisions.
-For example, certain actions might set family members against one another in probate litigation, leading to renewed litigation and significant emotional pain.
+As many former litigants know, nothing is more irritating than settling only having to go back to court because the other party broke the settlement agreement’s provisions.
+For example, specific actions might set family members against one another in probate litigation, leading to renewed litigation and significant emotional pain.

-How can one ensure that the other party is held responsible for breaking the settlement agreement without spending a lot of money in such a situation?
+How can one ensure that the other party is held responsible for breaking the settlement agreement without spending lots of money in such a situation?
 There are two critical remedies for breaching a settlement agreement, and they are:

 Filing A New Lawsuit

-If the opposing party fails to comply under the settlement conditions, one alternative is to launch a new lawsuit for breach of contract.
+If the opposing party fails to comply with the settlement conditions, one alternative is to launch a new lawsuit for breach of contract.
 This approach is not ideal since it will inevitably result in increased costs and delays for the plaintiff.
-A new case would send them back to page one, and they would have to start again.
+A new case would send them back to the start again.

 If filing a new lawsuit does not appeal to you, the Code of Civil Procedure (CCP) 664.6 provides for “entry of judgment according to terms of stipulation for settlement.”